VanessaMancia/Azure-SOC-Honeynet/README.md

 <img src="https://github.com/VanessaMancia/Azure-SOC-Honeynet/assets/112146207/e7cb31c1-15e1-4ebd-a9e7-b26a7d8f5998.png">

-In the "AFTER" stage the main goal was hardening and implementing security controls to improve the environment's overall security posture.
-These are the main security controls put in place to harden our environment:
+In the "AFTER" stage the main goal was hardening and implementing security controls to satisfy NIST SP 800-53 Rev4 SC-7(3) to improve the environment's overall security posture.
+The hardening tactics included:

-* Network Security Groups (NSGs):
+* Network Security Groups (NSGs):I hardened the NSGs by blocking all inbound and outbound traffic, with the exeption being my own public IP address.
+This ensured that only authorized traffic was coming into the virtual machine.
+* Built-in Firewalls:
+* Private Endpoints: To enhance the security of Azure Key Vault and storage containers, public endpoints were replaced with private endpoints.
+This ensured that